-The number of international students choosing to pursue their studies at universities in China is growing at such a fast rate that it may surpass the UK in terms of popularity by 2020, according to a recent study.
+Chinese universities are growing in popularity at such a fast rate that it may surpass the UK by 2020, according to a recent study.

 At the moment, the #1 study destination of choice is the U.S., followed by the UK, with China not too far behind at third.

 The website, which recently published a report based on figures from 2006 to 2015, said that with an average 10 percent year-on-year growth of international students over the past decade, it’s no wonder that the Asian giant has managed to surpass other top study abroad nations such as Canada, Germany, and France.

 — Student.com (@Student) September 12, 2016

 Last year, China also set a new record, welcoming over 397,600 students from overseas.

 The majority of China’s international students – 71 percent – are currently undergraduates, followed by postgraduates at 21 percent, and doctorates at 8 percent.